 Entry requirements to China

-The Chinese authorities have introduced new requirements for passengers arriving in China.
-Kindly see more about these requirements and related links to acquire more information.
+The Chinese authorities have introduced requirements for passengers arriving in mainland China.

 - Foreign visitors must hold a visa that has been issued after 28 March 2020.
 Please go to the IATA website for more information and exceptions.